david98/screendiff/README.md

     "right": 4497
   },
   "analysisTime": 2416,
-  "resultFile": "fdd530c0-379a-11ea-9bbd-25f0de585d63.png"
+  "resultName": "fdd530c0-379a-11ea-9bbd-25f0de585d63"
 }
 ```

-Take note of `resultFile`, you will need it in case you want to retrieve a visual representation of the comparison result.
+Take note of `resultName`, you will need it in case you want to retrieve a visual representation of the comparison result.

 ## Get a visual representation of the result

+Just browse `http://localhost:8082/result/(resultName)` to download the image.

+## Delete a result

+Send a `DELETE` request to `http://localhost:8082/result/(resultName)`.

+## Get an uploaded image

-Just browse `http://localhost:8082/result?name=fdd530c0-379a-11ea-9bbd-25f0de585d63.png` to download the image.
+Just browse `http://localhost:8082/upload/(image file name, including extension)` to download the image.

+## Delete an uploaded image

+Send a `DELETE` request to `http://localhost:8082/upload/(image file name, including extension)`.